Lac Taureau Regional Park

 The Lac Taureau Regional Park is a regional park set around Taureau Reservoir (sometimes identified as Toro or Matawin reservoir, and colloquially dubbed as Taureau lake), located in part (south half) in the municipality of Saint-Michel-des-Saints and unorganized territories of Baie-de-la-Bouteille and Lac-Matawin, in the Matawinie regional county municipality, in the administrative region of Lanaudière, in Quebec in Canada.

 History

 By the mid-19th Century, this sector has grown mainly through agriculture and forestry.
 Intensive logging generated logs which were deposited on the ice during winter.
 Driftwood down the Matawin River to the Saint-Maurice River, to feed the pulp and paper mills downstream, such as those of Grand-Mère Shawinigan and Trois-Rivières.
-From 20th Century, recreation and tourism is a majoractivity in the region.
+From the 20th century, recreation and tourism are major activities in the region.

 Initiatives for the creation of a recreation area date back to 1992, but the park itself was officially founded in 2005.